 Mechanical engineering is a broad field that encompasses robotics, structural analysis, thermodynamics, and machine design.
 Mechanical engineers work in a variety of different environments, including government offices, architectural firms and research labs.
 They have the option of taking a variety of paths after college, but the common thread of their work regardless of the path chosen is the study and application of machines and mechanical structures.
-The average salary for mechanical engineers is $80,580, with the top earners making more than $120,000 a year.

 Even in a field in which most applicants will be of significantly above average intelligence, aptitude tests are a great predictor of job success for mechanical engineers.
 Extremely high scores on aptitude tests like the Criteria Cognitive Aptitude Test (CCAT) can reveal great potential in engineers without extensive work experience, and employers can use the CCAT to identify exceptional problem solvers.